-Although nearly half of Veterans who seek health care annually at the U.S. Department of Veterans Affairs (VA) are over the age of 65, VA has a lower ratio of geriatricians (i.e., specialists who provide health care services and case management to older patients who have multiple chronic diseases, geriatric syndromes, or functional limitations) compared to the U.S. average.
-This is even more problematic in rural areas, where there are fewer certified geriatricians, the patient population is older than in urban areas, and there is a higher prevalence of chronic disease.^{1,2} Limited access to specialized geriatric care, especially in rural areas, limits a Veteran's ability to receive critical health services.
+Although nearly half of Veterans who seek health care annually at the Department of Veterans Affairs (VA) are over the age of 65, VA has a lower ratio of geriatricians (i.e., specialists who provide health care services and case management to older patients who have multiple chronic diseases, geriatric syndromes, or functional limitations), compared to the United States (U.S.) average.
+This is even more problematic in rural areas, where there are fewer certified geriatricians, the patient population is older than in urban areas, and there is a higher prevalence of chronic disease.
+Limited access to specialized geriatric care, especially in rural areas, limits a Veteran's ability to receive critical health services.

 Transportation and fragmented services are also barriers to health care access for rural Veterans.
-Rural Veterans on average travel over 30 minutes to receive primary care and 90 minutes for specialty care, almost twice as long as Veterans living in urban areas.3 To avoid excess travel, enrolled Veterans often turn to local providers and rely more on local emergency departments, increasing the likelihood of Veterans experiencing fragmented care.3
+For example, rural Veterans reported traveling between 45 and 54 miles to VA primary care services.3 To avoid excess travel, enrolled Veterans often turn to local providers and rely more on local emergency departments, increasing the likelihood of Veterans experiencing fragmented care.3

-Roughly 2.8 million Veterans living in rural communities are enrolled in the VA health care system; 56% of these rural Veterans are 65 or older.2 Similar to the general U.S. population, the most commonly diagnosed conditions among rural Veterans include hypertension, type 2 diabetes, hyperlipidemia, posttraumatic stress disorder, and depression.3 As the Veteran population continues to age, it is expected that the number of older Veterans living in rural communities will continue to grow.
+Roughly 2.9 million Veterans living in rural communities are enrolled in the VA health care system; 57 percent of these rural Veterans are 65 years of age or older.2 Similar to the general U.S. population, the most commonly diagnosed conditions among rural Veterans include hypertension, type 2 diabetes, hyperlipidemia, Post-Traumatic Stress Disorder, and depression.3 As the Veteran population continues to age, it is expected that the number of older Veterans living in rural communities will continue to grow.

-To meet the challenge of supporting an elderly Veteran population, VA established the Geriatric Research, Education, and Clinical Centers (GRECCs) to address the aging Veteran population.4 GRECCs are primarily located in urban communities at more than 25 VA medical centers (VAMCs).4 This program was established to advance aging research, geriatric training events, clinical care, and the development of the field of geriatrics in the United States.4 Through strong partnerships with academic affiliates, GRECCs have successfully advanced their mission of improving health outcomes for older Veterans in both urban and rural settings.4
+To meet the challenge of supporting an elderly Veteran population, VA established the Geriatric Research, Education, and Clinical Centers (GRECCs) to address the aging Veteran population.4 GRECCs are primarily located in urban communities at more than 25 VA Medical Centers (VAMCs).4 This program was established to advance aging research, geriatric training events, clinical care, and the development of the field of geriatrics in the U.S.4 Through strong partnerships with academic affiliates, GRECCs have successfully advanced their mission of improving health outcomes for older Veterans in both urban and rural settings.4

 Rural providers have limited opportunities for and access to educational training events and support regarding care management for older Veterans.
-Additionally, rural providers often struggle to address more medically and psychosocially complex cases that are best managed with real-time input from interdisciplinary geriatric teams.
-Through the Geriatric Scholars program, experts from several GRECC programs-including the Bronx VA Medical Center, Madison VA Medical Center, Pittsburgh VA Medical Center, and Puget Sound VA Medical Center developed the GRECC Connect Project, which provides educational and clinical support to rural providers and staff using telemedicine and a network of geriatric specialists.
+Additionally, rural providers often struggle to address more medically- and psychosocially-complex cases that are best managed with real-time input from interdisciplinary geriatric teams.
+Through the Geriatric Scholars program, experts from several GRECC programs, including the Bronx VA Medical Center, Madison VA Medical Center, Pittsburgh VA Medical Center, and Puget Sound VA Medical Center, developed the GRECC Connect Project, which provides educational and clinical support to rural providers and staff using telemedicine and a network of geriatric specialists.
 The GRECC Connect Project teams, located at GRECCs, establish critical partnerships with rural VA providers to enhance care provided to older rural Veterans.
-The GRECC Connect Project uses multiple modalities to provide consultation and support to the rural providers within their Veterans Integrated Service Networks (VISNs) or at community based outpatient clinics (CBOCs) in the area.
+The GRECC Connect Project uses multiple modalities to provide consultation and support to the rural providers within their Veterans Integrated Service Networks (VISNs) or at Community-Based Outpatient Clinics (CBOCs) in the area.